 Yes.
 As soon as is possible after your injury, you should consult an experienced attorney who will protect your rights and make sure that your claim is not compromised, especially in the early stages and during settlement discussions.

 It's important to note that this list of questions related to FELAs is not exclusive.
 So while the facts of your case may not match the theories of liability discussed above, you may still have a right to compensation under FELA.
 Talk with an experienced FELA attorney to make sure that your rights to compensation are fully protected.
-Consider having an attorney with FELA claims experience do a free evaluation of your case here.
+Consider having an attorney with FELA claims experience do an evaluation of your case.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.